aiegoo/_spire/README.md

 # server-update
 Server-update takes two arguments:

-Markup: 1.
-Slave group which to update
+- Slave group which to update
-		2. Name of the script file which to run on the slaves
+- Name of the script file which to run on the slaves

 All slaves, along with groups which they belong to, are specified in a <i>slavelist.yaml</i> file.